 There we stayed for days while the fighting raged outside.
 We didn’t know what would happen to us.
 We were also worried about my older brother Heinz, who was fighting with the German Army on the eastern front.

-Note: The bunker has since been destroyed, but here is a similar bunker that is still standing in Berlin, used for grain storage.
+Note: The bunker has since been destroyed, but this one is still standing in Berlin, used for grain storage.

 Millions of shells were fired into an already devastated city, killing about 250,000 people, including civilians and soldiers on both sides.
 There was no other operation of that scale in World War Two.
 These photos were taken during the battle.